The Door They Believed In: The Story of Heaven’s Gate

 Submissions are reviewed with an emphasis on accuracy, available sourcing, and respect for victims and affected communities.

-About Crime Centrals
+About Crime Central

 Crime is never just a story — it’s someone’s lived experience.

-Crime Centrals was created by Mikaylin, a researcher, writer, and victim advocate who believes understanding crime requires more than surface-level storytelling.
+Crime Central was created by Mikaylin, a researcher, writer, and victim advocate who believes understanding crime requires more than surface-level storytelling.
 With academic training and professional experience supporting survivors of domestic violence, she approaches every case with both analytical depth and empathy.

 Here, you’ll find carefully researched deep dives, case breakdowns, historical analyses, and discussions about crime in books, film, and television — all centered around one core question: Why did this happen?